-Appendix A - definitions of abuse, neglect and specific situations
+Appendix A - definitions of abuse, neglect and specific situations Physical abusehappening.
+The activities may

-Physical abuse

 A form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.